OPT4SMART/ChoiRbot/README.md

 | Documentation pages are currently being uploaded.
 The latest version will be available soon. |

 **ChoiRbot** is a ROS 2 toolbox developed within the excellence research program ERC in the project [OPT4SMART](http://opt4smart.dei.unibo.it).
 **ChoiRbot** provides a comprehensive set of libraries to execute complex distributed multi-robot tasks, such as model predictive control and task assignment, either in simulation or experimentally.
 The toolbox focuses on networks of heterogeneous robots without a central coordinator.
 It provides utilities for the solution of distributed optimization problems and can be also used to implement distributed feedback laws.
+Specifically, the package allows you to

+- Encode distributed optimization and control algorithms
+- Perform peer-to-peer communications among robots
+- Develop planning and control schemes
+- Connect with external motion capture hardware (see also our [ROS 2 Vicon Bridge](https://github.com/OPT4SMART/ros2-vicon-receiver))
+- Run experiments on your robotic fleet
+- Perform realistic simulations with [Gazebo](http://gazebosim.org) and visualize data with [RVIZ](https://github.com/ros2/rviz)

 ## Requirements and Installation
 **ChoiRbot** requires ROS 2 Dashing Diademata to be installed on your system.